alxiw/TextTimer/README.md

 ## Building

-Run [Gradle](https://github.com/gradle/gradle) from the ßroot directory of the project to build
+Run [Gradle](https://github.com/gradle/gradle) from the root directory of the project to build it.

 ``` bash
 ./gradlew build
 ```

-After building is done, there will be two directories in app/build/outputs/apk with apk files for debug and release
+After completion there will be two directories in app/build/outputs/apk with apk files for debug and release.

 ## License